traefik/traefik/docs/content/reference/static-configuration/cli-ref.md

 `--tracing.datadog.parentidheadername`:
 Sets the header name used to store the parent ID.

-`--tracing.datadog.prioritysampling`:
-Enables priority sampling.
-When using distributed tracing, this option must be enabled in order to get all the parts of a distributed trace sampled.
-(Default: ```false```)

 `--tracing.datadog.samplingpriorityheadername`:
 Sets the header name used to store the sampling priority.